 The fishing village of Ngawi has a distinctive fleet of tractors parked on the beach and used to launch fishing boats into Palliser Bay.
 There is also the tiny Ngawi golf course spread over both sides of the road.

 Finally, no trip to Cape Palliser is complete without popping in to nearby Lake Ferry.
 Overlooking Lake Onoke, there’s plenty of exploring and birdwatching to be enjoyed.
-The wild coastline is brilliant for surfing and fishing.
+The wild coastline is brilliant for fishing.
 You'll find a regular crowd with their fishing lines in the water.
 But if your luck's running low, head to the Lake Ferry Hotel for some fish and chips and great views across Palliser Bay from the southern most pub in the North Island.

 Make sure you know all about Wairarapa events.